paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-003-basic-pay.md

 Pub.
 L. 95–457, title VIII, § 826, Oct.
 13, 1978, 92 Stat.
 1248.

 #### Amendments
+2025—Pub.
+L. 119–60, § 601(b)(4)(A), inserted “; members of the Space Force” after “National Guard” in section catchline.
+Catchline text was editorially conformed to the style used in this title.

+Subsec. (a).
+Pub.
+L. 119–60, § 601(b)(4)(B), in introductory provisions, substituted “Guard, a” for “Guard or a” and inserted “, or a member of the Space Force” after “uniformed service” the first place it appears.

+Subsec. (a)(4).
+Pub.
+L. 119–60, § 7225(c), inserted “or family leave under [section 2512 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section2512&num=0&edition=prelim)” before period at end.

+Subsec. (d)(1).
+Pub.
+L. 119–60, § 601(b)(4)(C)(i), inserted “, by a member of the Space Force,” after “reserve component”.

+Subsec. (d)(2).
+Pub.
+L. 119–60, § 601(b)(4)(C)(ii), inserted “or the Space Force,” after “Ready Reserve”.

+Subsec. (e).
+Pub.
+L. 119–60, § 601(b)(4)(D), substituted “Guard, a” for “Guard or of a” and inserted “, or the Space Force” after “uniformed services”.

 2023—Subsec. (a)(4).
 Pub.
 L. 118–31 amended par.
 (4) generally.
 Prior to amendment, par.
 (4) read as follows: “for each of six days for each period during which the member is on maternity leave.”

 2021—Subsec. (a)(4).
 Pub.
 L. 116–283 added par.
 (4).